Mirantis/virtlet/docs/volumes.md

 > **target**
 > The target element controls the bus / device under which the disk is exposed to the guest OS.
 The dev attribute indicates the "logical" device name.
 The actual device name specified is not guaranteed to map to the device name in the guest OS.
 Treat it as a device ordering hint

-4. Attached disks are seen inside OS as hard disk devices called dev/vdb, dev/vdc and so on.
-As said above there is no fixed behaviour form device names as well as regarding to the order on PCI bus.
+4. Attached disks are visible by the OS inside VM as hard disk devices `/dev/vdb`, `/dev/vdc` and so on.
+As said above there is no fixed behaviour for device names and their order on the PCI bus.

 ## Ephemeral Local Storage